What is Hybrid Topology in computer networks?

 Bus and star hybrid topology example

 With the help of the diagram, we can explain the hybrid topology with star and bus types.
 The two-star topology subnetworks connect to each other over a bus network.
-Each star network has a switch that connects to the computers in the subnetwork.
-Each subnetwork connects to the other sub-network with the link between bus and switch or hub.
+Each star network has a switch connecting to the subnetwork computers.
+Each subnetwork connects to the other sub-network with the link between the bus and switch or hub.

 Advantages of hybrid topology:

-There are many advantages of the hybrid network topology tope.
+There are many advantages of the hybrid network topology type.
 Here we are listing them.

 • Hybridge topology gives the flexibility to join various types of independent networks.